SShadowS/BC4Ubuntu/README.md

 - Taskscheduler
 	* Works

+## Known bugs
+The NST is bad at dropping Http connections on errors.
+Need to work a bit more on HttpCancelHttpRequest() in HttpApi Downloading of symbols fails.

 ## Requirements:
 The versions are what I have tested with.
 Other versions might work as well.
 Dev machine with: